-(4) Statement regarding whether same issue is in an earlier return.
-The request must state whether, to the best of the knowledge of both the taxpayer and the taxpayer's representatives, the same issue is in an earlier return of the taxpayer (or in a return for any year of a related taxpayer within the meaning of § 267 or of a member of an affiliated group of which the taxpayer is also a member within the meaning of § 1504).
+- (4) Statement regarding whether same issue is in an earlier return.
+The request must state whether, to the best of the knowledge of both the taxpayer and the taxpayer's representatives, any return of the taxpayer (or any return of a related taxpayer within the meaning of § 267 or of a member of an affiliated group of which the taxpayer is also a member within the meaning of § 1504) that would be affected by the requested letter ruling or determination letter - (a) is being examined, or has been examined, by a field office or an area office; or - (b) is the subject of litigation.

-If the statement is affirmative, it must specify whether the issue-

-(a) is being examined by a director;

-(b) has been examined, but the statutory period of limitations on assessment or on filing a claim for refund or credit of tax has not expired;

-(c) has been examined, but a closing agreement covering the issue or liability has not been entered into by a director;

-(d) is being considered by an area office in connection with a return from an earlier period;

-(e) has been considered by an area office in connection with a return from an earlier period, but the statutory period of limitations on assessment or on filing a claim for refund or credit of tax has not expired;

-(f) has been considered by an area office in connection with a return from an earlier period, but a closing agreement covering the issue or liability has not been entered into by an area office; or

-(g) is pending in litigation in a case involving the taxpayer or a related taxpayer.
+Same or similar issue previously submitted or currently pending

-(5) Statement regarding whether same or similar issue was previously ruled on or requested, or is currently pending.
-The request must also state whether, to the best of the knowledge of both the taxpayer and the taxpayer's representatives-

-(a) the Service previously ruled on the same or a similar issue for the taxpayer (or a related taxpayer within the meaning of § 267 or a member of an affiliated group of which the taxpayer is also a member within the meaning of § 1504) or a predecessor;

-(b) the taxpayer, a related taxpayer, a predecessor, or any representatives previously submitted a request (including an application for change in accounting method) involving the same or a similar issue to the Service but withdrew the request before a letter ruling or determination letter was issued;

-(c) the taxpayer, a related taxpayer, or a predecessor previously submitted a request (including an application for change in accounting method) involving the same or a similar issue that is currently pending with the Service; or
+- (5) Statement regarding whether same or similar issue was previously ruled on or requested, or is currently pending.
+The request must also state whether, to the best of the knowledge of both the taxpayer and the taxpayer's representatives - - (a) the Service previously ruled on the same or a similar issue for the taxpayer (or a related taxpayer within the meaning of § 267 or a member of an affiliated group of which the taxpayer is also a member within the meaning of § 1504) or a predecessor; - (b) the taxpayer, a related taxpayer, a predecessor, or any representatives previously submitted a request (including an application for change in accounting method) involving the same or a similar issue to the Service but no letter ruling or determination letter was issued; - (c) the taxpayer, a related taxpayer, or a predecessor previously submitted a request (including an application for change in accounting method) involving the same or a similar issue that is currently pending with the Service; or